gargargargar/GPA_calculator/README.md

 ### Creating CSV Files
 There is one required csv files and one optional csv file.

-The following csv file examples CAN BE EDITED WITH MICROSOFT EXCEL or GOOGLE SHEETS
+The following csv file examples CAN BE EDITED WITH MICROSOFT EXCEL or GOOGLE SHEETS.

 Please download [grade_testfile.csv](https://github.com/gargargargar/GPA_calculator/blob/master/grade_testfile.csv) for an example of the `--filename FILENAME` argument.
 Feel free to edit the downloaded copy directly.
 Using this file as an example, your command line execution would look like
 ```